Exact and Heuristic Computation of the Scanwidth of Directed Acyclic Graphs: Heuristics

 \subsection{Repeated DAG-cut-splitting heuristic}

-Let us first review some standard terminology of cuts.
+First recall some standard terminology for cuts.
 A \emph{(directed) cut} in a directed graph $G=(V,E)$ is a partition $C=(S, T)$ of $V$ (with $|S|, |T| > 0$).
 The corresponding \emph{cut-set} is the set $\{uv \in E: u \in S, v \in T\}$.
 A directed cut $C$ is \emph{minimal} if no other cut exists that has a cut-set that is contained in the cut-set of $C$.
 For two distinct vertices $s, t \in V$, an \emph{$s$-$t$ cut} is a directed cut $(S, T)$ such that $s \in S$ and $t \in T$.
 The size (resp. weight) of the cut refers to the size (resp. sum of weights) of the cut-set and we denote it by $|C|$ (resp. $w(C)$, where $w$ is the weight function of the graph).

 We can now introduce a certain type of cut, for which we will show shortly that they are the exact cuts that appear in extensions.
 To illustrate the definition, see \cref{subfig:DAG-cuts}. \begin{definition}[DAG-cut] Let $G=(V, E)$ be a weakly connected DAG, then we call a directed cut $C=(S, T)$ a \emph{DAG-cut} if $C$ is minimal and $T$ is a sinkset.
 If $|S| = 1$ or $|T| = 1$, $C$ is a \emph{trivial} DAG-cut. \end{definition}